Knowledge Distillation Must Account for What It Loses: Alternative Views and Adjacent Work

-Strong objections fall into five groups: expected loss, low-risk scope, measurement burden, black-box access, and corrective divergence.
-First, distillation is already a lossy compression method: classical compression and KD were designed to make useful students smaller, cheaper, or faster, not to reproduce every teacher property \citep{bucila2006modelcompression,hinton2015distilling,gou2021survey}.
-This objection supports our claim.
-If losses are expected, then the consequential ones should be named and justified rather than hidden behind retained benchmark performance.
+We consider several viable objections that clarify the scope of accountable distillation: lossy compression, low-risk deployment, measurement burden, limited teacher access, and corrective divergence.

+\paragraph{Distillation is already lossy.} Classical compression and KD were designed to make useful students smaller, cheaper, or faster, not to reproduce every teacher property \citep{bucila2006modelcompression,hinton2015distilling,gou2021survey}.
+This objection narrows, rather than weakens, our claim.
+If losses are expected, then consequential losses should be named and justified rather than hidden behind retained benchmark performance.

-Second, primary metrics may be enough in closed, low-risk settings.
-We agree.
+\paragraph{Primary metrics may suffice in low-risk settings.} We agree.
 A narrow task with stable inputs and limited deployment consequences may need only a short loss statement.
 This is why our proposal is scenario-specific: it follows model, data, and risk-documentation traditions that tie reporting to intended use, limitations, and operating conditions \citep{mitchell2019modelcards,gebru2021datasheets,tabassi2023airmf}.

-Third, loss accounting may be costly or inconsistent without default thresholds.
-The cost concern is real, but universal thresholds would be misleading.
+\paragraph{Loss accounting may be costly or inconsistent.} The cost concern is real, but universal thresholds would be misleading.
 Measurement choices must match the construct being measured, and AI risk-management frameworks treat risk tolerance as context-dependent rather than fixed across use cases \citep{zhao2024measurediversity,tabassi2023airmf}.
 We therefore standardize the reporting question, not the numerical answer: authors should measure consequential losses when suitable proxies exist, disclose when they do not, and justify acceptability in context.